AST9310 – Stellar Atmospheres II

 Schedule, syllabus and examination date

-The course provides a theoretical and practical background to Ph.D. theses in radiation transport and stellar atmosphere models.
+- you will have a theoretical and practical background for Ph.D. theses in radiation transport and stellar atmosphere models

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 Teaching extends over one semester.
 There will be two hours of lectures each week and the main part of this course is a term-project with individual tutoring.
 In addition, each student is expected to find necessary background literature and teach selected parts of the findings to all students who have signed up for the course.

 Project assignment in the form of a home exam which will count 100% in the grade assessment.

 All examination support material is allowed.

 The examination text is given in English, and you submit your response in English.